TemTea/Tildes/src/site/notes/Home.md

 Stranger in the street or kid you idolized.
 A second's separation, plus weight on a fine tip.
 The lesson learned: freeze, stay pliant.
-Heartbeats give measure to my silence.
+Heartbeats giving measure to the silence.
 We're all adrift in a sea of potential violence, Despite this, I guess we run a tight ship.[^9]
 Light from land sighted, skirt shoals, safely alighted.
 No Set to Osiris[^10], last words of the pilot,
-Left without light leaking iris.
+Left without light leaking iris, just raised Irish.
 Mood of Butcher, Corgan, Kid, or Eilish--
 Takes time to decompile it.